Emethium/godot-roguelike-example/README.md

 - Procedual level generation
 - Score system
 - Multiple levels
+- Enemies pursue the player

 ### Known bugs

 - Doors may spawn out of the walls
-- Rooms may be created without doors
 - Visibility layer does not work correcly and is more clear than it should